foo123/Dromeo/README.md

 //
 //{
 //    route: '..', // the route pattern matched, needed
+//    name: '..', // create a named route to be referenced at will, for example in order to create URLs matching the route pattern with given parameters
 //    method: 'post', // the method (case-insensitive), default is '*', i.e any, can use array of methods as well, i.e ['get','post']
 //    handler: function(params){/*..*/}, // the route handler to be called, needed
 //    defaults: {/*..*/}, // any default and/or extra parameters to be used, if missing, and passed to handler, default is {}